 Under MAUCRSA, medical cannabis patients and their caregivers can possess and transport up to 8 ounces, or 226.8 grams, of dried cannabis or concentrates and up to six mature plants, or 12 immature plants.

-Adult users may possess and transport no more than 1 ounce of marijuana, or 28.5 grams, and 8 grams of cannabis concentrates.
 Legal consumers can carry cannabis in their vehicles, but it must be in a sealed container or in the trunk.

 to Be to Consume?

 Medical marijuana registry

 The California Department of Public Health created the Medical Marijuana Identification Card Program (MMICP) to establish a state-authorized ID card, along with a registry to verify qualified patients and their primary caregivers.
 Patients must apply for a card for themselves and their designated primary caregivers.
 Generally, medical cards are valid up to one year.
 Prior to receipt of their registry identification cards, patients are required to pay the fee required by their county’s program.

 Since cannabis is legal in California, adults can buy it without an MMICP card.
 But the card allows patients to easily prove to law enforcement that they are allowed to possess or grow the amount of cannabis they need, which is more than the amount allowed for recreational use.
 The card also keeps patients from having to pay sales tax on cannabis purchases.

 California’s Health and Safety Code lists the following medical conditions that qualify a person for a medical marijuana card.

 - Cachexia, or wasting syndrome